 1. Adidas Outdoor Mens Terrex Swift R2 GTX

-I could waste your time introducing this brand, but by now if you're reading this post then you've definitely heard of Adidas.
-This shoe fits the perfect blend between a traditional hiking boot and a running shoe, which makes it a great choice when thinking of disc golf shoes.
+I could waste your time introducing this brand, but by now if you're reading this post then you've definitely heard of Adidas and you should hear about the Terrex Swift.
+This disc golf shoe fits the perfect blend between a traditional hiking shoe and a running shoe, which makes it a great choice when thinking of disc golf shoes.

-I've been using these for a few years, and they haven't let me down yet.
+I've been using the Terrex Swift for a few years, and they haven't let me down yet.
 The durability is great, and because it's made of both synthetic material and mesh, it gives you the durability along with the comfort.
+I've played on some extremely course disc golf courses, and it's held up great!

-The outsole is made from Traxion rubber which helps to offer superior grip and traction on nearly any surface, include slick and wet material like rocks.
+The outsole of the Terrex Swift is made from Traxion rubber which helps to offer superior grip and traction on nearly any surface, include slick and wet material like rocks.
 Along with this, the outside is lined with a waterproof coat that turns it water-resistant which is great for wet courses.
 This means that no matter the weather you'll be able to play!

-The midsole has been manufactured out of a compressed foam like material called EVA which provides you with a good amount of cushion and comfort while still being lightweight.
-Along with this, Addidas offers a special ADIPRENE insert which adds not only additional comfort but also adds a bit of shock absorption.
+The midsole of the Terrex Swift has been manufactured out of a compressed foam like material called EVA which provides you with a good amount of cushion and comfort while still being lightweight.
+Along with this, Adidas offers a special ADIPRENE insert with the Terrex Swift which adds not only additional comfort but also adds a bit of shock absorption.

 An added plus is that although the Terrex Swift offers great comfort while still being relatively lightweight.
 It weighs one pound and thirteen ounces, which makes it one of the lighter Adidas disc golf shoes available.
-Although these shoes might not be the best choice for a cross country hike, they are a great choice for all the different types of terrain you'll face playing your disc golf rounds.
+Although the Terrex Swift might not be the best choice for a cross country hike, they are a great choice for all the different types of terrain you'll face on the disc golf course playing your disc golf rounds and overall are one of the best shoes for disc golf.

 2. Adidas Men's Terrex AX2R

 Similar to the previous Terrex Swift, this is another lightweight model that has numerous advantages.
-Originally this shoe was designed for hikers, but it actually makes it perfect for disc golfers also!
+Originally this disc golf shoe was designed for hikers, but it actually makes it perfect for disc golfers also!

-Weighing in at only 14 ounces, making it the ideal weight for rough terrains.
+Weighing in at only 14 ounces, making it the ideal weight for rough terrains like on a disc golf course.
 These are a stable pair of shoes which makes walking in rough and uneven terrains on the course for long periods of time.

 3. Salomon Men's Speedcross 4 Trail Shoe